ethaniccc/Mockingbird/README.md

 Format with punishments disabled: `Detection Name => (currentViolations) @ Cheating Probability`

 ![LogsCommandExample](images/logsExample.png)
+### Setting Alert Cooldown
+By default, alert cooldown is two seconds for every check the player flagging has, however, some may want this cooldown lowered to view every single alert, or to increase the alert cooldown because it's spamming chat.

+To set the cooldown, run the command `/mbdelay` with the first argument as the amount of second you want to change the alert cooldown to.
+E.g If I wanted to set the alert cooldown to 10 seconds, I would run `/mbdelay 10`.
 ### Getting User Debug Log Data
 This command is useful for getting debug information in-game, which can help if you are having an issue.
 To get a user's debug information for a certain detection, you can run `/mbdebug <player> <detection_name>`.